 Agastache is an interesting perennial, both aesthetically and for its culinary and medicinal uses.
-This hardy plant can be propagated by sowing, division or stem cuttings.
-Unlike sowing, cuttings produce a plant identical to the original.
-So if you'd like to take Agastache cuttings to share with family, friends or neighbours, follow our step-by-step guide to successful propagation.
+This hardy plant can be propagated by sowing, dividing the stump, or taking cuttings.
+Unlike sowing, cuttings allow you to obtain a plant that is identical to the original.
+So, if you want to take a cutting of Agastache to share with your family, friends, or neighbours, follow our step-by-step tutorial for successful propagation.

 When to take Agastache cuttings?

 The best time of year to take cuttings is August.
-The cuttings should be semi-woody stems from the current year's growth.
+The shoots you select should be semi-lignified stems from the current year.
 These are also known as semi-hardwood cuttings.
-Having grown in spring, they begin to lignify in summer, transitioning from softwood to hardwood.
-They can be identified by their soft, flexible tips and firmer, brownish base.
+Having grown in spring, they begin to lignify in summer, meaning they transition from softwood to hardwood.
+You can recognise them by their tender, flexible tips and their firmer, brown bases.

 How to take Agastache cuttings?